goliatone/application-core/docs/guide.md

 **core.io** intends to keep the global namespace unpolluted so modules should not have strong dependencies on **core.io** beyond the `init` function.

-This context acts a little bit like an [IOC][ioc] container in that is intended to make your code modular and provide a point to extend your application at runtime at the same time that it provides access to features added by other modules.
+This context acts a little bit like an [IOC][ioc] container in that it is intended to make your code modular and provide a point to extend your application at runtime at the same time that it provides access to features added by other modules.

 You will use this `context` to `resolve` dependencies at runtime, and to `provide` new capabilities to your application.